+Candle arches or Schwibbogen are now shining again in the Ore Mountains.
 It is a wonderful sign!
-In Corona times – that’s what the people from the region want to announce with this campaign.
-This action is intended to send hope and confidence into the world.
+Overcoming the Corona times – that’s what the people from the region want to announce with their campaign.
+This action is intended to send hope and confidence into the world

-An Ore Mountain resident called for the campaign via Facebook: “I have an idea: let’s put our candle arches back in the window and light up from 9 to 11 p.m.
+An Ore Mountain resident called for the campaign via Facebook: “I have an idea: Let’s put our candle arches back in the window and light up from 9 to 11 p.m.
 It’s time to give confidence to our neighbors, the region, Germany and the world.
 Let the Ore Mountains shine, “says the post, which has meanwhile been shared over 4000 times.
 Hundreds of Erzgebirge people took out their candle arches and put them in the window.

 The Candle Arches or Schwibbögen have a deep tradition in the Ore Mountains.
 They should reflect peace and contemplation.
-And that is exactly what the Ore Mountains, Germany and the world need now!
+And that is exactly what the Ore Mountains, Germany and the world need now

-A little Video below: In Seiffen, a village in the east of Germany, Christmas is all year round.
+In town of Seiffen, Christmas is all year round.
 Christmas decorations and toys have been crafted from wood for hundreds of years.
+When the mines dried out, making wooden ornaments like the Schwibbogen became a much needed income in the region.

 Do you know the story of the famous ‘Schwibbögen’ candle arches?

-A Schwibbogen are shown in a semicircular shape and symbolize the celestial Arch, the Sun, Moon and Stars.
+Schwibbogen are shown in a semicircular shape and symbolize the celestial Arch, the Sun, Moon and Stars.
 The electrically illuminated arches are placed in the windows of many houses, especially at Advent and Christmas.